Nziie-Development/website/docs/services.md

 </Tabs>

 <div className="pyc-hero__actions">
-  <Button link="https://client.pinghost-v2.pinglik.eu/cart.php?a=confproduct&i=4" class="basicplanbutton">Purchase</Button>
+  <Button link="https://client.pinghost-v2.pinglik.eu/index.php?rp=/store/vnziie/discord-bot-basic" class="basicplanbutton">Purchase</Button>
 </div>

 ## Advanced Plan
 This is plan runs more complex bots better than the [basic plan](#basic-plan).
 This would be good for a bot that relies on Discord events, such as Modmail (for listening to messages).
+I personally suggest you to pick this plan, most of our clients have this.
 <Tabs>
   <TabItem value="_price" label="Price" default>
     <strong>$5.80 / 3 months ($1.9 / month)</strong>